 How to Book the Delta Unaccompanied Minor Travel Program

-You can book Delta’s unaccompanied minor travel program online or by phone (through Delta Airlines or a travel agent).
-If you book online, you must call +1-844-903-1897 to inform Delta that you have purchased a ticket for your child—and also provide the following information to them:
+According to the Delta Unaccompanied Minor policy, you can book Delta’s unaccompanied minor program online or by phone (through Delta Airlines or a travel agent).
+If you book online, you must call +1-866-399-0587 to inform Delta that you have purchased a ticket for your child—and also provide the following information to the airline:

 - Your child’s name, date of travel, and flight number.

-- The name, address, and phone number of the parent or legal guardian who will brings your child to and meets your child at the airport.
+- The name, address, and phone number of the parent or legal guardian who will bring your child to and meet your child at the airport.

 At the time of booking, you’ll be provided a 4-digit PIN which you will need to make any changes to the itinerary.

 After reaching the airport, meet a Delta Customer Service Agent for assistance.

 - You will be provided a wristband that your child must wear on the flight.